codepress/admin-columns/readme.txt

 = NEWVERSION =

-Release Date:
+Release Date: TBD
-* [Added] Helper to display star ratings

 * [Fixed] Image URLs are supported again for the Custom Field column
-* [Fixed] Settings are stored correctly, even if the column setings are not opened
+* [Fixed] Column with a date setting did not always store it's value date format correctly
-* [Improved] Status column can now display icons instead of text
+* [Improved] Post Status column can now also be displayed as an icon
 * [Improved] Use multibyte function to trim strings for showing a maximum character count
+* [Improved] Excerpt column now displays a text icon when the excerpt is generated from it's content
+* [Added] Added a helper to display star ratings

 = 3.0.2 =